 3:30 p.m. to 7:30 p.m., North Park Way & Granada Avenue (North Park)

-Shop local produce at this year-round farmers market located on the corner of North Park Way and 29th Street.
-Farm-fresh fruits and vegetables, meat, eggs, sauces, bread and even handcrafted gifts will be available for purchase from local small businesses.
-The free festival also features live music and is surrounded by gourmet dining options in the heart of North Park.
+North Park is known for its interesting small businesses and, on Thursdays year-round, local vendors and artisans are showcased at this popular farmers market located on the corner of North Park Way and 29th Street.
+On the shopping list: farm-fresh fruits and vegetables, meat, eggs, sauces, bread, and even handcrafted gifts from local, small businesses.
+The free event also features live music.

 Oceanside Sunset Market